kwakuOfosuAgyeman/image-resizerjs/CODE_OF_CONDUCT.md

-# Code of Conduct for ResizerJs
+# Code of Conduct for Image-ResizerJs

 ## Our Pledge